oel-mediateam/sbplus-DEPRECATED/README.md

 ---
 ####Version Change Log
+**2.5.7** (11-05-2014)
+* Fixed an issue where Flash player is conflicting with resolution switcher
+* Improved Flash player fallback for MP4 in Firefox

 **2.5.6** (11-04-2014)
 * Updated Kaltura kWidget to version 2.20
 * Fixed an issue where videos are not playing properly on Firefox